How To Perform Interproximal Reduction : Dr Arti Hindocha's Top Ten Tips

 About Arti Hindocha

 Arti Hindocha qualified with Honours from King's College London (2009).
-She specialised in orthodontics at Eastman Dental Institute and Kettering General Hospital obtaining her MClinDent and M.Orth from the Royal College of Surgeons England (2015, 2016).
-She completed a further two years of higher orthodontic training at the Royal London Hospital and William Harvey Hospital.
-Qualifying as a consultant in 2018, with her Fellowship in Orthodontics from the Royal College of Surgeons.
-She is currently a consultant orthodontist at Kettering General Hospital and works in 2 private practices in Wimpole Street and Northampton.
+She specialised in orthodontics at Eastman Dental Institute and Kettering General Hospital obtaining her MClinDent (UCL) on intra-oral scanning and M.Orth from the Royal College of Surgeons England (2015, 2016).
+She completed a further two years of higher orthodontic training at the Royal London Hospital and William Harvey Hospital; qualifying as a consultant in 2018, with her Fellowship in Orthodontics from the Royal College of Surgeons.
+She is currently a consultant orthodontist at Kettering General Hospital and works in 2 private practices.

 About DB Orthodontics